• Skip to primary navigation

 Can I make this a complete meal?

 Absolutely!
 Add some cooked chicken, shrimp, legumes, or even tofu to turn this side dish into a complete meal.
-For example, add 1 cup of red lentils like in this pasta rice recipe.
+For example, add 1 cup of red lentils like in this Risotto Pasta recipe.

 Can I use other vegetables?